Protestation

 Across from the town hall, sitting on shop verandahs, were some agile masked figures, apparently anarchists.
 They seemed content to watch over everything silently, till the metal structure started to screech in protest of its own, and they scrambled off into Crump Lane.
 Closest to the town hall were the police and some barriers intended to separate protesters from meeting attendees.
 At the very front of the crowd - the moshpit if you will - were the constantly yelling and chanting Marxist-Leninists (under whatever names they had back then) armed with cartons of eggs.
 I think I agrued with one of them.
 They think that making life more difficult for your opponent is a sure way of repelling them.
 But surely these activists knew from personal experience that adversity promotes stubborn resolve.
 Maybe they just never made the connection between themselves and other humans.

-I cannot recall the attendees entering the meeting but I do remember them departing it.
+I cannot recall the attendees entering the meeting but I do remember them departing.
 They must have noticed those cartons because somebody had provided them with rubbish bin liners to wear like ponchos.
-A small number of mostly elderly men and women were then pelted with eggs and jeered at.
-Some teens gleefully yelled 'human garbage'.
+A small number of mostly elderly men and women were then pelted with eggs.
+Some teens yelled 'human garbage' jeeringly.
 The cops prevented much more than that happening.
 The next day this small part of the night was all that the media reported on.
 I was livid and even called a journalist to object.
 There were thousands of us peacefully protesting for hours, I opined, and only a fraction of the crowd had been involved in the egg-throwing.
-The journalist told me that they only focused on what was interesting and 'newsworthy'.
+The journalist told me that they only focused on what was 'newsworthy' and interesting for readers.
 I was far from satisfied with this, but what if the media had done what I wanted, and printed a line like this:

 If all protesters are complicit in the acts of the worst then that is what I would have deserved.
 But am I right to make these comparisons?
 You could argue that, it is one thing to throw eggs at some old potential racists and another to mock-hang a public figure who only wants to save lives.
 That feels like an excuse to me and protests of any kind suddenly seem like something to consider attending much more warily.